 A Sermon on Ephesians 6:1-4Read more

 Children and Parents

-1Children, obey your parents in the Lord, for this is right.
-2Honour thy father and mother” (this is the first commandment with a promise), “that it may go well with you and that you may live long in the land.”
-Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.
-(ESV)
+1Children, obey your parents in the Lord: for this is right.
+2Honour thy father and mother; (which is the first commandment with promise;) 3That it may be well with thee, and thou mayest live long on the earth.
+4And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.